The Hiker Trash Husbands

 View Original

-The Beehive, Hiking one of Acadia National Park's Most Challenging Trails
+Hiking the Beehive Trail - One of Acadia National Park's Most Challenging Trails

 The Beehive Trail in Acadia National Park is one of the park’s most popular and challenging hikes, offering an heart-pumping experience for hikers.
 Located near the Sand Beach area on the Park’s loop road, this 1.5-mile loop trail is famous for its steep, rocky ascent and breathtaking views of the Atlantic Ocean and surrounding landscapes.
 The trail features exposed cliffs, iron rungs, and narrow ledges, making it a challenging climb.
 Hikers should be prepared for a difficult hike, as the Beehive Trail requires both physical fitness and a head for heights.